 News and Recent Events

-RDRS initial registration begins on April 1 for existing businesses that are required to report and are operating on April 1, 2019.
-The registration deadline for initial registration is April 30, 2019.
-After April 30, newly-established businesses must register within 30 days of being subject to these reporting requirements.
+RDRS initial registration began on April 1, 2019 for existing businesses that are required to report and are operating on April 1, 2019.
+The registration deadline for initial registration was April 30, 2019.
+After April 30, newly established businesses must register within 30 days of being subject to these reporting requirements.

 Registering a reporting entity in RDRS does not cause that entity to be reclassified as a solid waste handler.

 Reporting material flows to the Department does not cause that material to be reclassified as solid waste.